TURX/kdeconnect-mac/README.md

 Many tasks only include a high-level description and could be easily misinterpreted, so we would recommend first starting a conversation about the task you are interested in implementing with your high-level plan before diving into coding.

 - **[DevicesView](https://invent.kde.org/ruixuantu/kdeconnect-mac/-/blob/master/KDE%20Connect/Views/Devices/DevicesView.swift) Layout**: We are currently using adaptive LazyVGrid.
 It would be better to implement an [AirDrop](https://support.apple.com/en-us/HT203106)-like window, i.e., to layout the items along the center of an arc path, and use the grid layout as a fallback when there are too many devices.
-- **[PeerSettingsView](https://invent.kde.org/ruixuantu/kdeconnect-mac/-/blob/master/KDE%20Connect/Views/Settings/PeerSettingsView.swift) Editable List**: The editable list should be reimplemented, as the current list does not support night mode and does not look or behave (e.g., Command+A not supported) like the editable list in System Preferences (e.g., WiFi).
+- **[PeerSettingsView](https://invent.kde.org/ruixuantu/kdeconnect-mac/-/blob/master/KDE%20Connect/Views/Settings/PeerSettingsView.swift) Editable List**: The editable list should be reimplemented, as the current list does not look or behave (e.g., Command+A not supported) like the editable list in System Preferences (e.g., WiFi).
 - **[App](https://invent.kde.org/ruixuantu/kdeconnect-mac/-/blob/master/KDE%20Connect/Views/Main%20Window/App.swift) Singleton:** More than one MainView or AskNotificationView for this app should not be allowed to avoid conflicts.
 If we would like to let user close MainView window and keep KDE Connect macOS running in the background, we might also move backend services to App from MainView.
 - **[AppDelegate](https://invent.kde.org/ruixuantu/kdeconnect-mac/-/blob/master/KDE%20Connect/Swift%20Backend/Mac/AppDelegate.swift) Menu**: We would like to remove non-necessary application menus set by the system (e.g., File, Edit, View), but we currently manually remove every time when the window updates, which might be replaced by a better approach.
 - **[App](https://invent.kde.org/ruixuantu/kdeconnect-mac/-/blob/master/KDE%20Connect/Views/Main%20Window/App.swift) Notification Permission:** Like the previous task, to detect changes, we currently manually check every time when the window updates.
-- **Battery:** We still need to show battery status received from other devices, and the battery status send sometimes does not work, albeit we manually send at window updates.
 - **Integration:** The macOS codebase will be shared with [KDE Connect iOS](https://invent.kde.org/network/kdeconnect-ios/), either by integrating the macOS Views into iOS project, or extracting the backend and plugins from separate iOS and macOS repositories to a public repository, and rebase will be applied.
 - **More Plugins Supported by iOS:** Find My Device, Presenter Control Sender, Mouse Control Sender, Run Command Sender.
 - **More Features Will Also Be Supported by iOS:** Keyboard Control Sender, Trusted Networks, i18n & l10n.